-Researchers tracking early family names tend to fall between two extremes: those hunting for names like John Smith, with thousands of possibilities, and those looking for complicated names that have been incorrectly transcribed, as happened to so many of the Poles arriving in New Zealand in the 1870s.
+Researchers tracking early family names tend to fall between two extremes: those hunting for names like John Smith, with tens of thousands of possibilities, and those looking for complicated names that have been incorrectly transcribed, as happened to so many of the Poles arriving in New Zealand in the 1870s.

 This story follows the reasoning why the fritz reuter is still apparently not considered an immigrant vessel.

 THE HUMAN BY-CATCH IN A COLONIAL IMMIGRATION INDUSTRY

 As the fritz reuter negotiated the seas between Hamburg and Wellington in 1876, its Polish passengers had no idea they were as unwanted in New Zealand as they had been in Prussian-occupied Poland.

 More than 260 Poles made up half the 515 “souls” aboard, the largest number of Poles who had arrived in the colony at any one time.
 Scandinavians, Germans and Italians made up the balance.

 Immigration officials would typically have counted the fritz reuter passengers as 422 “statute adults” but immigration officials did not count them this time.
 These “foreigners” had arrived apparently against the express order of the colonial government, a government that had bluntly stopped “foreign” immigration.

 On the surface, the matter seemed simple: